githubfoam/soft-RoCE-sandbox/README.md

 # soft-RoCE-sandbox
 How to configure Soft-RoCE with Mellanox OFED-4.3 (work under progress)

+@ vagrant box update
+A newer version of the box 'ubuntu/xenial64' for provider 'virtualbox' is available!
+You currently have version '20180420.0.0'.
+The latest is version '20180424.0.0'.
+Run `vagrant box update` to update.

 ----References=======
 HowTo Configure Soft-RoCE (Method 1: Inbox Driver)
 https://community.mellanox.com/docs/DOC-2184